-We have reviewed the accompanying statements of financial position of Selinsgrove Area Community Foundation (Foundation) as of December 31, 2014 and 2013, and the related statements of activities and cash flows for the years then ended.
-A review includes primarily applying analytical procedures to management's financial data and making inquiries of Foundation management.
+We have reviewed the accompanying financial statements of Selinsgrove Area Community Foundation (Foundation), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.